 Custom uploader

-Custom uploader system in ShareX let users to upload image/text/file to hosting services or shorten/share URL.
-This feature is mainly used by users who host their own hosting services.
+The custom uploader system in ShareX lets users upload images/text/files to hosting services or shorten/share URLs.
+This feature is mainly used by users who host their own services.

-If destination type is configured then ShareX can also set this custom uploader as selected custom uploader and change current destination to this custom uploader, so users won't need any additional configuration to use it.
+If the destination type is configured, then ShareX can also set this custom uploader as the selected custom uploader and change the current destination to it, so users won't need any additional configuration.

-In custom uploaders list this name will be used.
-Name field is optional.
-When it is left empty ShareX will use request URL domain as name automatically.
-It is suggested to leave name field empty unless you have multiple uploaders which using same domain.
+In the custom uploaders list, this name will be used.
+The Name field is optional.
+When it is left empty, ShareX will automatically use the request URL domain as the name.
+It is suggested to leave the name field empty unless you have multiple uploaders using the same domain.

-Destination type is used when users import custom uploader by double clicking the .sxcu
+Destination type is used when users import a custom uploader by double-clicking the .sxcu file.

 List of HTTP request methods available: